Man charged in Palm Springs fertility clinic bombing after being arrested by FBI at New York's JFK airport

 Park is scheduled to appear in federal court in Brooklyn, New York, Wednesday afternoon.
 He is expected to be prosecuted in Los Angeles.

-Park, a U.S. citizen, was apprehended in Poland and arrived at Kennedy airport overnight, according to two senior U.S. officials with direct knowledge of the investigation.
-Four Polish border guards were with him, and two members of the FBI flying squad were also on the flight.
+Four Polish border guards were with Park when he was taken back to the U.S., and two members of the FBI flying squad were also on the flight, according to two senior U.S. officials with direct knowledge of the investigation.
 Park consented to speak with the FBI at JFK and was interviewed by them there.

-Polish authorities detained Park at the request of U.S. officials, according to a law enforcement source.

-Bartkus died in the blast.
-Four other people were injured in the explosion.

 Police in Palm Springs said the bomber backed his Ford Fusion into a parking spot outside the clinic before the powerful explosion left a crater on the morning of May 17.
 The explosion could be felt more than a mile away from the blast zone, the FBI said.